Navigating the Perimenopause Transition

 Focus in on Hormone Changes

-These hormones have a huge influence on how you feel, move, and recover.
-A new approach to fitness during perimenopause can be designed to work with these changes, and not against them, for more successful results.
+A new approach to fitness during perimenopause can be designed to help you maintain your habits and work with these lifestyle changes, and not against them, for more successful results.

 Muscle Changes are on the Horizon